sailpoint-oss/developer.sailpoint.com/products/idn/docs/introduction.md

 sidebar_position: 1
 ---

-🧭 There are many different ways in which you are able to extend the IdentityNow platfrom beyond what comes out of the box.
-Please, explore our documentation and see what is possible!
+🧭 There are many different ways to extend the IdentityNow platfrom beyond what comes out of the box.
+Explore our documentation and see what is possible!